If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What You Need

-• Mesh bags.
+• Mesh bag (for laces).

-• A soft shoe brush.
+• Soft shoe brush.

 • Dish soap.

-• Mr Clean Magic Eraser.
+• Mr. Clean Magic Eraser.

 • White paper towels.